-If an unprogrammed inspection arises for an establishment that is to receive a follow-up inspection or additional targeted inspection as a result of the SVEP, the two inspections may be conducted either concurrently or separately.
+If an unprogrammed inspection arises for an establishment that is to receive a follow-up inspection or additional targeted inspection as a result of the SVEP, then the two inspections can be conducted either concurrently or separately.
 The SVEP does not affect in any way the conduct of unprogrammed inspections.

-Some establishments may be selected for inspection under the SVEP and also under other OSHA initiatives such as National Emphasis Programs (NEPs), Regional Emphasis Programs (REPs), or Local
+Some establishments can be selected for inspection under the SVEP and also under other OSHA initiatives such as National Emphasis Programs (NEPs), Regional Emphasis Programs (REPs), or Local Emphasis Programs (LEPs).
+These other programs can be run concurrently with the SVEP.